get-dx/backstage-plugin/README.md

 ## Setup

+1. Ensure your backstage services are annotated with the `github.com/project-slug` [annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#githubcomproject-slug).

 1. Ensure DX backend plugin is installed and working [@get-dx/backstage-backend-plugin](https://github.com/get-dx/backstage-backend-plugin).

-2. Install this plugin in your backstage frontend —
+1. Install this plugin in your backstage frontend —

 ```bash
 yarn --cwd packages/app add @get-dx/backstage-plugin
 ```

-3. We provide an "all-in-one" DX dashboard component.
+1. We provide an "all-in-one" DX dashboard component.
 Install that by adding a route to your service entity page —

 ```ts